Quick start

 Status message.
 No effect on scans already complete, errored or cancelled.

-get_site_historyScan history plus resolved/dismissed/recurring state for a URL.
-Call this before starting any fix session for context.
+get_site_historyutilScan history plus resolved/dismissed/recurring state for a URL.
+Call this before starting any fix session.

 Parameters